 For something a little nicer, check out the Mountain Retreat.
 This hotel features many different styles of rooms from a standard queen all the way to a one-bedroom family suite.
 There is a pool, fitness center, and on-site restaurant.

 Luxurious travelers can’t pass up the Highlands Bed & Breakfast.
 The one-bedroom suites here are stunning and a delicious breakfast is included.
 Views from around the property are seriously stunning and this B&B makes for the perfect relaxing getaway in the Garibaldi Highlands.

 12. Squamish Spit

 Although the views are nice, the main draw here is to check out the windsurfers!
 The natural environment here is perfect for wind sports, like windsurfing and kiteboarding.
-It’s pretty cool watching these athletes catch some major air and surfing the waves!
+It’s pretty cool watching these athletes catch some major air and surf the waves!

 13. Alice Lake Provincial Park